 The mining sector contributes approximately 10% of GDP in Zimbabwe and just over 50% of the export earnings.This study hence sought to assess the scope and applicability of beneficiation and value addition of these minerals in Zimbabwe.

 Over the last decade, Zimbabwe’s Competitiveness in the soya been market has sharply declined.
 The country’s soya is currently not competitive domestically and regionally.

 Zimbabwe’s drive to hyperinflation and the eventual adoption of a multi-currency system, henceforth referred to as a dollarization in February 2009, is well documented in literature.

 This paper estimates trade misinvoicing in Zimbabwe from major trading partners using the Morgenstern (1963) methodology.
 Trade misinvoicing is done for several reasons such as tax evasion, quota avoidance, smuggling, money laundering, or for other unknown reasons.

-This Policy Brief summarises the key findings from a detailed study undertaken by ZEPARU in 2015 entitled,‘In-Depth Training Needs Assessment Survey in the Zimbabwe Mining Sector’.
+This Policy Brief summarises the key findings from a detailed study undertaken by ZEPARU in 2016 entitled,‘Reconfiguration of the Zimbabwe Geological Survey’.

 This study was done for the Ministry of Mines and Mining Development with funding from Governance and Institutional Support Project (GISP) under African Development Bank (AfDB) Grant No. 5900155026366.